Subtropical Storm Alpha (1972)

-Subtropical Storm Alpha (also called Alfa) was an off-season subtropical cyclone that hit Georgia in May 1972.
+Subtropical Storm Alpha (also called Alfa) was an off-season subtropical cyclone that impacted Georgia in May 1972.
 It developed from a previously non-tropical cyclone in the western Atlantic Ocean, and initially it moved northeastward off the Carolinas.
 The storm turned southwestward due to a building ridge, and concurrently it intensified to become Subtropical Storm Alpha.
 It later moved ashore near Savannah, and it finally dissipated in the northeast Gulf of Mexico on May 29.
 It produced wave action and moderate rainfall along the coast.
 Damage totaled over $100,000 (1972 USD), and there were two associated deaths.